 Copper in our Food and Supplements

-Rich sources of copper will be the organ meats, nuts, seafood, chocolate, and mushrooms.
+Rich sources of copper will be organ meats, nuts, seafood, chocolate, and mushrooms.

-This is a trace mineral that has some vital function in the body. it is needed to produce energy, it functions as a part of enzymes, it helps the formation of connective tissue and bone, and it is a piece of the SOD antioxidant.
+This is a trace mineral that has some vital functions in the body.
+It is needed to produce energy, functions as a part of enzymes, helps the formation of connective tissue and bone, and it is a piece of the SOD antioxidant.
 It may also play roles in synthesizing collagen and facilitating carb metabolism.

-Mega doses of manganese are not shown to have any benefits for performance, and you should just strive for regular adequate daily intake instead.
+Mega doses of manganese are not shown to benefit performance, and you should strive for regular adequate daily intake instead.

-Deficiencies in this mineral is not seen often.
-It would result in slow growth, poor connective tissues and bone, low SOD production, and disturbed metabolism of energy.
+Deficiencies in this mineral are not seen often.
+It would result in slow growth, poor connective tissues, and bone, low SOD production, and disturbed energy metabolism.